tomgp/decompose-sprites/README.md

+A command line tool to split up sprite-sheets into their constituent images.

-I couldn't get any of those online spritesheet decomposers to work so here's a command line one
+I couldn't get any of those online sprite-sheet decomposers to work so here's a quick NodeJS take on the problem.

 How to use it: